ianmartinez/tamarack/README.md

 **Note: Tamarack is still under development, so it isn't quite ready to be used in production.**

 ## Examples
 The [Gradient Maker App](https://github.com/ianmartinez/tamarack/blob/master/examples/apps/gradient-maker.html) provides a good starting point for using tamarack.
-In about 90 lines of code, it provides a UI for building a CSS gradient with options for editing the angle and for adding, editing, and removing colors:
+In about 90 lines of code, it provides a UI for building a CSS gradient, with options for editing the angle and adding, editing, moving, and removing colors:
 ![Gradient Maker](https://raw.githubusercontent.com/ianmartinez/tamarack/master/screenshots/GradientMakerModes.jpg?raw=true)

-Another good starting point for cross-platform web apps is the [Detect Target App](https://github.com/ianmartinez/tamarack/blob/master/examples/apps/detect-target.html), which shows how to implement target-specific styles and detect the current app target in JavaScript.
+Another good starting point for cross-platform web apps is the [Detect Target App](https://github.com/ianmartinez/tamarack/blob/master/examples/apps/detect-target.html), which shows how to implement target-specific styles and detect the current app target in JavaScript:
 ![Target Detector](https://raw.githubusercontent.com/ianmartinez/tamarack/master/screenshots/Targets.jpg?raw=true)

 ## Files